Sega announces the official release date for ‘Yakuza: Like A Dragon’

 The release date for Yakuza: Like A Dragon in the west has been revealed.

-Now, the company has confirmed a November 13 date.
+Sega has officially confirmed that Yakuza: Like A Dragon will be released in the west on November 13 for PC, PS4, and Xbox One.
 An Xbox Series X version is also expected to coincide with the console’s release, with a PS5 version coming later at an unspecified date.

 Check out the new trailer below: